 How does it happen?
 This is done through emails, texts, phone calls and social media.
 The criminal uses one or more of these channels to pose as a trusted business, charity organization or even someone the victim may know such as a grandchild, friend or co-worker.
 Once trust is established, the criminal goes to work to get the victim to perform an act or give information that will aid the impostor’s criminal activity.

 Something to think about: Facebook, Instagram and Twitter are top spots for scammers to find information to commit a crime.
 The public profile elements you display can be used to steal your identity or aid a criminal in getting you to trust them – your full name, date of birth, place of residency, relationship status, school locations and graduation dates, pet names, friends, business affiliations, interests and hobbies.
 Also, GPS-enabled phones that share your location can reveal sensitive information like your home address, work address and the places you frequently visit.
+Be sure none of that information can be viewed on your social media profiles.

 What is it?
 Phishing is the act of criminals sending messages to try to trick you into revealing your personal identifiable information (PII) or account information.